Winston-Lin/dziganto.github.io/_posts/2018-1-23-Simulated-Datasets-for-Faster-ML-Understanding.md

         df.loc[i, 'hired'] = 1
 ```

 The big takeaway is the last *if* statement.
 That's where the target variable (aka *hired*) is set. *This is the generative process*.
 It simply states that if the temporary flag variable t1-t5 sum to three or or more, then set hired equal to one, otherwise zero.
-It's a simple decision based on a simple summation - probably not too far off of many real hiring decisions!
+It's a simple decision based on a simple summation - probably not too far off from many real hiring decisions!

 It's worthwhile to apply just a bit more processing.
 Specifically, we want to remove those temporary flag variables t1-t5 and convert **experience** from an object type to numeric.